sircharlo/meeting-media-manager/README.md

 It features support for managing regular and custom meeting media, and support for multiple congregations and/or groups using the same computer account.

-## Why Choose M³?
-Key Benefits at a Glance
+## Why choose M³?

-- **Effortless Media Presentation**: Open M³ and present meeting media with ease — no complex actions needed, everything just works.
+M³ is the ultimate tool for managing meeting media, offering a seamless, reliable, and feature-rich experience across platforms.

+### Key benefits

+- **Effortless media presentation**
+  Presenting media at its finest — just open M³ and everything works.
+No complex setup or extra steps required.

+- **Multi-congregation support**
-- **Support for Multiple Congregations**: Manage separate settings for each congregation or group, all from a single app.
+  Manage settings for multiple congregations or groups easily within a single application.

-- **Advanced Features**: Benefit from OBS Studio integration, custom media imports, and automatic video demonstration into Zoom meetings.
-- **Optimized, Cross-Platform Performance**: Delivers a high-quality user experience on Windows, macOS, and Linux — and doesn't require a high-end computer to work fast and reliably.
+- **Advanced features**
+  Easily add extra media, and automatically share what goes on at the Kingdom Hall with participants on Zoom.

+- **Optimized cross-platform performance**
+  Enjoy a smooth and responsive experience on Windows, macOS, and Linux, even on older systems or computers with limited resources.

+- **Reliable and stable**
-- **Stable Performance**: Designed to assist with your duties at all times.
-Even when a bug is found, simply report it, and it will be fixed as quickly as possible.
+  Built to perform when you need it most.
+Encounter a bug?
+Report it, and it will be addressed promptly.

 ## What can M³ do?